jojobear13/shinpokered/README.md

   - Meet Trainer jingle should not play before loading into the gym leader battle music
   - AI using dire hit item now plays a SFX
   - The 'bwoop' sfx now plays when registering pokemon with short names like "Onix"
+  - Added missing sfx when leaving the trainer card screen

 - Misc. fixes